utexas-SDS-357/sds357-project-sp26-big-data-energy/data/README.md

 # Data Directory: Supplemental Reference Data

 ## Overview
-This directory contains the supplemental datasets required to contextualize, filter, and model the raw traffic stop data from the **Stanford Open Policing Project**.
-These files provide the geographic and legislative framework used to refine the dataset from **880,810 observations to the final sample of 824,051 valid records**.
+This directory contains the supplemental datasets required to contextualize, filter, and model the raw traffic stop data from the Stanford Open Policing Project.
+These files provide the geographic and legislative framework used to refine the dataset from 880,810 observations to the final sample of 824,051 valid records.

 ---